Psychology 001 - General Psychology » Fall 2020 » Module 1 Exam

 To study some effects of alcohol consumption, Dr. Chu tested the physical coordination skills of 21-year-old men who had just drunk either 4, 2, or 0 ounces of alcohol.
 In this study, the independent variable consisted of

-the effects of alcohol consumption.
+A. the amount of alcohol consumed.

-the amount of alcohol consumed.
+B. the effects of alcohol consumption.

-the age of the research participants.
+C. the age of the research participants.

-the physical coordination skills of the research participants.
+D. the physical coordination skills of the research participants.

 Question #40